b21989009/Table_Catcher_public/README.md

 ### Recommended way (with connection to the Backend that is deployed on Azure server):

-- download our "extension" folder
+- download the "extension" folder
 - launch Google Chrome and go to chrome://extensions/
 - enable developer mode
 - click “load unpacked”